 Small Carr: This is derived from the slightly older Dersingham Beds.
 It is usually somewhat finer grained, and darker in colour than the big Carr.
 It usually comes in thin slabs.

 Because it was abundant and cheap Carstone quickly became the restoration material of choice.
 It is, for instance, an extremely conspicuous component in the Greyfriars Tower.
-Ironstone may well have been a significant component of the original rubble fill but Carstone was used for later repair work simply because ironstone was no longer readily available.
+Ironstone may well have been a significant component of the original rubble fill.
+However, Carstone was used for later repair work simply because ironstone was no longer readily available.

-Carstone was the main material used in the royal residence of Sandringham House; this undoubtedly raised its profile and made its use much more fashionable.
+Because Carstone was the main material used in the royal residence of Sandringham House, this undoubtedly raised its profile.
+As a result it became much more fashionable.

-The Greyfriars Tower (St. James’ Street) is a remnant of an original Franciscan friary; the rest of it was, presumably, used as a quarry following the Reformation, its stone being recycled elsewhere in the town.
+The Greyfriars Tower (St. James’ Street) is a remnant of an original Franciscan friary.
+The rest of it’s stone was presumably used as a quarry following the Reformation, its stone being recycled elsewhere in the town.
 It incorporates quite a lot of ballast materials but also contains much carstone.
 However, the latter may have been introduced as a repair material much later.
 Again, limestone is used on the quoins and for detailing.

 Back to art

-German artist Sibylle Eimermacher made a wonderful film in 2016 about the gneiss stones on the eastern coast of Finland which was shown Upstairs at GroundWork alongside herman de vries, ‘on the stony path’.
-She had been captivated by their subtle variety and spent weeks exploring their detail. http://www.sibsite.eu/
+German artist Sibylle Eimermacher made a wonderful film in 2016 about the gneiss stones on the eastern coast of Finland.
+It was shown alongside herman de vries, ‘on the stony path’.
+The subtle variety of the stones captivated her and she spent weeks exploring their detail. http://www.sibsite.eu/